josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/advanced_postprocessing.md

 }
 ```

-> Note: In versions of Godot earlier than 4.3, this code recommended using POSITION = vec4(VERTEX, 1.0);
+> Note: In versions of Godot earlier than 4.3, this code recommended using `POSITION = vec4(VERTEX, 1.0);`
-> which implicitly assumed the clip-space near plane was at 0.0.
+> which implicitly assumed the clip-space near plane was at `0.0`.
 > That code is now incorrect and will not work in versions 4.3+ as we
-> use a "reversed-z" depth buffer now where the near plane is at 1.0.
+> use a "reversed-z" depth buffer now where the near plane is at `1.0`.
 >

 Even with this vertex shader, the quad keeps disappearing.
 This is due to frustum